BenjaminFrenkel/CS-4375-Portfolio/README.md

 ## Assignment 3 - ML From Scratch

-You can see the results of the assignmet [here](Assignment%203%20-%20ML%20from%20Scratch/Writeup.pdf)
+You can see the results of the assignment [here](Assignment%203%20-%20ML%20from%20Scratch/Writeup.pdf)

 You can see the code [here](Assignment%203%20-%20ML%20from%20Scratch/main.cpp)

 ## Assignment 4 - Similarity

+You can see the results of the assignment [here](Assignment%204%20-%20Searching%20for%20Similarity/PCAandLDA.pdf)

+You can see the code [here](Assignment%204%20-%20Searching%20for%20Similarity/PCAandLDA.Rmd)

 ## Assignment 5 - Kernel and Ensemble

 ## Assignment 6 - ML with sklearn